zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 ### Best Practices for Menu blades

 Services should use the Menu blade instead of the Settings blade.
 ARM resources should opt in to the resource menu for a simpler, streamlined menu.

+Extensions should migrate to the `ResourceMenu` for all of their resources.

 ### Best Practices for Resource List blades